datacamp-content-public/Nipype-Introduction/chapter1.md

 I've downloaded a subject from the adhd project using [nilearn](http://nilearn.github.io/modules/generated/nilearn.datasets.fetch_adhd.html) and assigned the output (which is a dictionary) to subject_data.

 `@hint`
+run the code first so you can play with the res object

 `@pre_exercise_code`
 ```{python}